 I am loving the look of vanity lights being on the side of mirrors rather than the top.
 Many of these come in multiple choices in the number of lights and color choices.

-When working with electrical, I always advocate for common sense.
-Consult an electrician if you aren’t 100% confident of what you are doing.
+Disclaimer: When working with electrical, I always advocate for common sense.
+Consult an electrician if you aren’t 100% confident.
 It is very important to understand whether you are increasing or decreasing the load on a circuit when replacing a fixture.
-Working knowledge of basic building code is highly recommended, for instance all junction boxes must be accessible.
+Working knowledge of basic building code is highly recommended.
+For instance, all junction boxes must be accessible.
 Read the directions that come with the newly purchased light fixture and prepare your workspace with all the proper tools before the installation process begins.

 Grab our free series "Weekend Home Projects that will Transform Your Life"